roryprimrose/roryprimrose.github.io/_posts/2018/2018-06-08-logging-exceptions-to-sentry.md

 ## Clean stacktrace reporting

 A long standing complaint with .Net has been how stacktraces are difficult to read when async/await is involved.
-While this should be improved in .Net core 2.1, all prior .Net versions suffer from this issue.
+While this should be [improved in .Net core 2.1](https://www.ageofascent.com/2018/01/26/stack-trace-for-exceptions-in-dotnet-core-2.1/), all prior .Net versions suffer from this issue.
 As part of sending exceptions to Sentry, the Divergic.Logging.Sentry package will also include a ```CleanedException``` value in the error report.
 This value will contain the ```Exception.ToString``` of the exception after it has been through ```Demystify``` via the ```Ben.Demystifier``` NuGet package.
 Read more about it [here](https://github.com/benaadams/Ben.Demystifier).

+## Conclusion

+These packages aim to provide a simple and elegant method of sending exceptions to Sentry with the minimum amount of effort.
+Now you can go forth and fail in style and clarity.